How To View (and Delete) your Google Maps Location History

 - Open the Google Maps app on your device.

-- Select the three line menu icon in the top left.
+- Select the three line menu icon in the top left or on your Profile icon in the right.

 - Select Your Timeline.